hpcloud/aok/README.md

     kato config set cloud_controller aok/enabled true
     kato restart cloud_controller

+If AOK is enabled before any users have been registered with the Cloud Controller, then the adminstrator must change the password of the unix `stackato` user.
+No automatic process will change the unix password, as would happen if AOK were not enabled.

 User Management
 ---------------
 When using AOK with any strategy other than `builtin`, users in Stackato will be